The legislative framework in which DHA operates influences our corporate governance.

 The Public Governance, Performance and Accountability Act 2013 (PGPA Act) and its associated instruments, policies and guidance set the standards of governance, performance and accountability for Commonwealth entities and companies.
 The PGPA Act also imposes specific duties on our Board members and officials relating to the use and management of resources.

-In accordance with the PGPA Act, DHA is a corporate Commonwealth entity.
+In accordance with the PGPA Act, DHA is a corporate Commonwealth entity2.
 As a corporate Commonwealth entity, DHA must comply with the following PGPA Act associated instruments and policies:

 - Public Governance, Performance and Accountability Rule 2014 (PGPA Rule)